LuqTetel/reddit-image-scraper/README.md

 - To copy from this document: place your cursor at the start of the command, hold the left mouse button, drag to the end, release, and press `Ctrl + C`.
 - To paste into Command Prompt: click inside the Command Prompt window and either right-click the mouse or press `Ctrl + V`, then press `Enter`.

+**Before you continue, turn on your Wi-Fi or wired internet connection.
+Python updates and dependency installs need an active connection.**

 ### 1. Install Python (one time only)
 1. Open your browser and go to https://www.python.org/downloads/windows/
 2. Click the latest Python 3 release (version 3.10 or newer) and download the 64-bit installer.